tinyislandgames/tinyislandgames/content/about_us/index.md

 disableShare: true
 ---

+Located in Lutruwita/Tasmania.

+We're a small studio focused on sustainable game development.
+We're trialling a "one-day-per-week" gamedev approach due to the risky nature of making games full-time.
+We each dedicate around one day per week making games and keeping our dayjobs for financial security.
+While this does slow down development, it enables us to make games that may flop without affecting our financial stability.

-Located in Hobart, Tasmania, Tiny Island Games is an indie games studio currently focused on making our first game, [Plains of Havoc](../plains_of_havoc/).
-We founded the studio with the growth of the local games industry in mind, working closely with the [Tasmanian Game Makers](https://tasgamemakers.com/) and [UtasPlay](https://www.utas.edu.au/built-digital-natural/ict/research/games-and-creative-technologies/utasplay) to organize local gamejams and meetups, as well as generally share our experience of starting an indie studio.
+We founded the studio with the growth of the local games industry in mind, working closely with the [Tasmanian Game Makers](https://tasgamemakers.com/) and [UtasPlay](https://www.utas.edu.au/built-digital-natural/ict/research/games-and-creative-technologies/utasplay) to organize local gamejams and meetups, as well as generally share our experience of starting and running an indie studio.

-Additionally we offer third year projects at the University of Tasmania to enable students to build up a major portfolio piece by the time they graduate, and if appropriate, offering to develop that project post-graduation into a fully released title.